mongodb-industry-solutions/connected-products/examples/remotecontrolledcar/README.md

     auto realm_app = realm::App("car-wsney");
 ```
 and replace "car-wsney" with the name of your app.
 Do the same with the main.cpp file contained in examples/remotecontrolledcar/controller

+Once all of the above steps are completed open the Qt build the app and run it